MansorY23/spark-on-scala-labs/README.md

 # sb-spark
-arseniy akhtaryanov repo spark course
+my labs from spark on scala course